annaquainliu/operational-semantics-derivation/README.md

 ## What is Impcore?

 Impcore is a functional programming language which consists of two types of statements : definitions and expressions.
 Impcore code is simply a list of definitions.
-One way to create a definition is with the keyword `val`, which declares a value *(The only value type that exists in Impcore is the integer type)*.
+For example, one type of definition is the declaration of a variable to hold an integer value, using the `val` keyword. *(The only value type that exists in Impcore is the integer type)*.

 **All definitions must be assigned one expression, and expressions can consist of nested expressions**.